Gordon has been sea fishing and cooking since childhood. He loves coming up with tasty ways of cooking his fresh catch when he gets home.

 Milk-Poached Scallops on Toast

-This is about the most foolproof way of cooking this delectable dish.
-That is simply because there is no real judgement involved as to when the scallops are cooked to perfection, other than watching for the milk beginning to simmer.
+This is the most foolproof way of cooking this delectable dish.
+That is simply because there is no real judgment involved as to when the scallops are cooked to perfection, other than watching for the milk to begin to simmer.

 - 3 king scallops